 And of course, please subscribe.

-For the information of the readers, I am an attorney licensed to practice in the Commonwealth of Virginia and the District of Columbia.
+For the information of the readers, I am an attorney licensed to practice law.
 I am not licensed to practice in Minnesota, and I have very limited experience in criminal law.
-However, I have general civil litigation experience, including experience representing police in disciplinary matters, such as local jurisdictions’ Use of Force policies.
+However, I have general civil litigation experience that relates to issues like this one.
 All of the matters contained in this blog are intended to be news and editorial in nature, and none of the topics should be construed as legal advice.

-However, if you need legal advice, I know a very good looking attorney licensed to practice in the Commonwealth of Virginia and the District of Columbia.
+However, if you need legal advice, I know a very good looking attorney licensed to practice law.
 I can hook you up.